anuraadhaa-kandadai/angularjs-realworld-example-app/migration-plans/editor/editor.plan.md

 > **COMPONENT-LEVEL PLANNING - NO EXECUTION**
 >
-> This document provides detailed analysis and transformation mapping for a single component.
+> This document provides detailed analysis and transformation mapping for the Editor component.
 > - Analyzes component structure and dependencies
 > - Maps AngularJS patterns to Angular equivalents
 > - Documents what needs to transform